dy1z/docs/content/docs/configuration/environments.md

 > When I run `maizzle build [environment]`, should X happen?
 Should CSS be inlined?
 Should my HTML be minified?
 Do I need some data to be available for the templates?

-For example, let's define a _production_ environment, by creating a new file named `config.production.js`:
+For example, let's define a _production_ environment, by creating a new file named `config.production.js`, in the project root:

 ```js
 // config.production.js